-Exploiting this exogenously induced, experimental variation in beliefs as an instrument then allows us to obtain an estimate of the causal link between inflation expectations and income growth expectations.
-We find that a 1.0 percentage point increase in inflation expectations increases income growth expectations by 0.2 percentage point - implying an expected decrease in real income growth of 0.8 percentage point.
-The rate of passthrough is larger for higher-income respondents than it is for lower-income respondents, suggesting that the former group is better protected from increases in expected inflation than the latter group.
+We find that a 1.0 percentage point increase in inflation expectations increases income growth expectations, but only by 0.2 percentage point - implying an expected decrease in real income growth of 0.8 percentage point.
+This passthrough varies systematically with the socio-demographic characteristics of the respondent.
+The rate of passthrough is larger for higher-income respondents than for lower-income respondents, suggesting that the former group believes it is better protected from increases in expected inflation than the latter group.
 We also find larger passthrough for male respondents than for female respondents.
 However, in all cases, passthrough remains incomplete and is well below one-for-one.
-We find no statistically significant evidence for a causal relationship running in the other direction, from income growth expectations to inflation expectations.
+We find no statistically significant evidence for a causal relationship running in the other direction from income growth expectations to inflation expectations.

-Finally, in the fourth part of our survey, we asked respondents about the likelihood that they would pursue different labor market actions over the following year to increase their incomes.
-Again exploiting the induced variation in beliefs coming from our treatments, we find that higher inflation expectations moderately increase the perceived likelihood that an individual will apply for another job that pays a higher wage, but higher inflation expectations do not increase the perceived likelihood of two other actions aimed at increasing total income to offset higher inflation: working more hours at the current wage or asking for a raise from one's current employer.
-These results suggest that consumers perceive a high degree of rigidity in their nominal wages with their current employer.
+Finally, in the fourth part of our survey, we asked respondents about the likelihood that they would pursue different labor market actions over the following year to increase their incomes and potentially offset the effects of inflation.
+Again exploiting the exogenously induced variation in beliefs coming from our treatments, we find that higher inflation expectations moderately increase the perceived likelihood that an individual will apply for another job that pays a higher wage.
+However, higher inflation expectations do not increase the perceived likelihood of two other actions aimed at increasing total income to offset higher inflation: working longer hours or asking for a raise from one's current employer.
+These results suggest that consumers' mental model (see, for